JetBrains/compose-multiplatform/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions**
 - Kotlin version*:
 - Compose Multiplatform version*:
 - OS version(s)* (required for Desktop and iOS issues):
 - OS architecture (x86 or arm64):
+- JDK (for desktop issues):

 **To Reproduce**
 Steps and/or the code snippet to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

 **Expected behavior**